edgeless-project/edgeless/README.md

 ## How to build:

-The Implementation relies on Rust (Nightly) and the ProtoBuf compiler.
+The Implementation relies on Rust and the ProtoBuf compiler.

 The easiest way to get started is the devcontainer shipped as part of this repository.

 Build Steps:

-Build host and example guest code:
+Build host code / tools:
 `cargo build`

-Link guest code:
-`./link_examples.sh`
+Use the CLI to build a guest:
+`cargo run --bin=edgeless_cli function build examples/ping_pong/ping/function.json`
+`cargo run --bin=edgeless_cli function build examples/ping_pong/pong/function.json`

 ## How to run: